albaye/FarmBeats_project/Aware_Kits/Lab1_MonitorYourPlan/PowerApps/Create_function.md

 1. Launch Visual Studio Code.
 You will be developing locally, so close any remote development sessions to the Raspberry Pi that you have open.

-1. Select the Extensions tab from the left hand menu, or select *View -> Extensions*
+1. Select the Extensions tab from the left hand menu, or select *View > Extensions*.

    ![The extensions tab in Visual Studio Code](./media/extensions_tab.png))